Carole Nash: Key people

 He is a chartered director and chartered marketer as well as a fellow of the Chartered Institute of Marketing and the Institute of Directors.
 He also holds a diploma in Company Direction from the Institute of Directors.

 He has been a non-executive director of the Insurance Fraud Bureau, a non-profit organisation funded by the insurance industry to detect and deter insurance fraud in the UK, since 2010.

-Newman was named a finalist in the North West Director of the Year Awards 2015.
+Newman was named a finalist in the Northwest Director of the Year Awards 2015.